scriptPilot/app-framework/docs/backup.md

 <br />

+## Backup Firebase data

-- Run `npm run backup` to save the Firebase database content and user list as JSON to the *snapshots* folder
+Run `npm run backup` to save the Firebase database content and user list as JSON files to the *snapshots* folder.

+## Backup project folder

-- Run `npm run snapshot` to create a snapshot of all important project files to the *snapshots* folder
+Run `npm run snapshot` to create a snapshot of all important project files to the *snapshots* folder.

-- Backup your project folder frequently by
+## Backup frequently

-  - Copying the *snapshots* folder to any external drive or cloud
-  - *and/or* pushing and synchronizing your changes to GitHub
+Backup your project folder frequently by copying the *snapshots* folder to any external drive or cloud and/or pushing and synchronizing your changes to GitHub.